Two Hours Traffic

-Two Hours Traffic was a Canadian indie rock band, based in Charlottetown, Prince Edward Island.
+Two Hours Traffic is a Canadian indie rock band, based in Charlottetown, Prince Edward Island.
 They are named after a line in the prologue to Shakespeare’s Romeo and Juliet.
 Critics have drawn comparisons to 1970s power pop band Big Star, but the band members tend to cite Nick Lowe as a prime influence.
 The band was nominated for the Polaris Music Prize in 2008 for the album Little Jabs.
 In 2013, the band performed on their final tour, disbanding afterward.
+In 2025 they reunited to record and release new music.

 History

 Founded by Liam Corcoran (lead vocals and guitar), and Alec O'Hanley (guitar, keyboards and vocals), the group added bassist Andrew MacDonald and drummer Derek Ellis to its roster in 2002 after meeting while attending the University of Prince Edward Island.
 While all were age 19, the quartet recorded a demo titled The April Storm.
 After handing a copy of the EP to Canadian musician Joel Plaskett at one of his Charlottetown performances, a collaborative relationship formed.
 In 2005 the band released their full-length, self-titled Two Hours Traffic.

 The group has performed and toured with various East Coast artists such as Plaskett himself, In-Flight Safety, and Wintersleep.
 The self-titled album was recognized with the group's first nomination at the 2006 East Coast Music Awards, for Rock Recording of the Year.
 Their videos "Better Sorry than Safe", "Stuck for the Summer" and "Jezebel" have been in rotation on MuchMusic.
 The group released a six-song EP entitled Isolator on September 26, 2006.
 Isolator was also produced by Joel Plaskett.
 It was nominated for Alternative Recording of the Year at the 2007 East Coast Music Awards.

 Their second full-length album, Little Jabs, produced by Joel Plaskett, was released on Bumstead Records in July 2007.
 Documentary film director Ron Mann directed the video for "Jezebel", Mann's first foray into music videos.
 Little Jabs has led to the band's most chart success to date, reaching the top ten of Chart magazine's Canadian College Radio Top 50 Chart.

 The band won Group of the Year and Alternative Rock Recording of the Year at the 2007 Music P.E.I.
 Awards.